austinbkim/hidutilcmd/README.md

 ## Bugs

 Having to use `sudo` to run `hidutil` to remap keys presents a security risk, as all users on a system who wish to use `hidutil` must be granted `sudo` access.
-Installing `hidutilcmd` with `root` as the owner and the `setuid` bit set (and with the directory wherein `hidutilcmd` is located as well as all directories above it all the way up through `/` owned by `root` as required by macOS for this to work) would potentially be a better solution, but does not appear to work in all versions of macOS and is [deprecated by Apple](https://developer.apple.com/library/archive/documentation/Security/Conceptual/SecureCodingGuide/Articles/AccessControl.html).
+Installing `hidutilcmd` with `root` as the owner and the `setuid` bit set (and with the directory wherein `hidutilcmd` is located, as well as all directories above it all the way up through `/`, owned by `root` as required by macOS for this to work) would potentially be a better solution, but does not appear to work in all versions of macOS and is [deprecated by Apple](https://developer.apple.com/library/archive/documentation/Security/Conceptual/SecureCodingGuide/Articles/AccessControl.html).

 On the mid-2017 Apple MacBook Pro 15-inch used for testing, pressing the physical _caps lock_ key twice in succession causes _caps lock_ to become engaged (and the corresponding LED to turn on), even despite the above remapping.
-The remapped physical right _option_ (aka _alt_) key can be used to turn _caps lock_ back off when this happens.
+The remapped physical right _option_ (aka _alt_) key can be used to turn _caps lock_ back off in this case.

-Last modified:  Thursday, March 27, 2025 (tested under Apple macOS ‘Ventura’ version 13.7.4)
+Last modified:  Friday, March 28, 2025 (tested under Apple macOS ‘Ventura’ version 13.7.4)